 A manslaughter conviction can negatively impact:

 We Offer Manslaughter Appeals and Post-Conviction Services

 Sometimes, despite their best efforts, the courts make mistakes, and despite your strong case, they do not rule in your favor.
 If you were unsuccessful with your initial trial, this does not mean everything is over.
-Levine & Levine also offers manslaughter appeals and post-conviction services.
+The criminal defense attorneys at Levine & Levine also offers manslaughter appeals and post-conviction services.
 If a legal or factual error occurred during your trial, we are prepared to help you file an appeal.
 We can also help you deal with unacceptable plea agreements.

 Featured in Local & National Media

 Our attorneys are regularly sought after by local and national media discuss recent legal proceedings and offer their expertise.